Shi-Jia-Ming/codelabs/DistributeNewsETS/README.md

 请参阅LICENSE文件以获得更多信息。

 What is it?
 The DistributeNewsETS is a simple news client application.
-Here, we show developers some common eTS components.
+Here, we show developers some common ArkTS components.
 In addition, we demonstrated HarmonyOS's cross-device collaboration and One-Time Development for Multi-Device Deployment.

 Installation requirements
 • Install DevEco Studio